The computing capabilities of deep learning models enable fast, accurate, and efficient operations in patient care, R&D, and insurance.

 6. Prescription audit

-Deep learning models can audit prescriptions against patient health records to identify and correct possible diagnostic errors or prescription errors.
+Deep learning models audit prescriptions against patient health records to identify and correct potential diagnostic or prescribing errors.

 Real-life Example: